There are 3 major pieces when customizing the Automagic LTI tool:

-- Go to LibApps: Log into any Springshare app, click the blue menu > choose LibApps.
+- Log into any of your Springshare products, click the blue menu on the left, and choose LibApps.

-- Go to Admin > LTI Tool Builder > LTI Automagic tab.
+- Go to Admin > LTI Tool Builder.

 The Automagic tool can only be used with one LibGuides system at a time.
 For most customers, this isn't a problem, as they only have one LibGuides system.
 If you're in this camp, simply choose your system from the dropdown (it'll be the only one!) and you're done.